George Frideric Handel • January 25, 28, 31; February 2, 2020

 Alcina’s current crush is Ruggiero, a chivalrous knight she has captured.
 Ruggiero’s fiancé Bradamante and her tutor Melisso arrive to bring Ruggiero home.
 But Alcina and Morgana have no intention of letting him leave, setting the stage for a climactic showdown.
 Will Ruggiero regain his senses in time?
 Will Alcina’s evil spell finally be broken?

-All performances will be in the cozy confines of Pittsburgh CAPA Theater, 111 9th St, Pittsburgh, PA 15222, which is ideally suited for baroque performances.
+All performances will be in the cozy confines of Pittsburgh CAPA Theater, 111 9th St, Pittsburgh, PA 15222, which is ideally suited for Baroque performances.

-Antony Walker conducts.
+Pittsburgh Opera Music Director Antony Walker conducts.
 Matthew Haney directs.